puddlejumper26/xiangs/README.md

 <h1 align="center"> Xiangs Webstie </h1>
-This blog is the record of building a website by myself.
+This is the record of building a website by myself.

 I owned a website year ago, but it was written in JS, now I would like to re-write it through new tools.
 Main reason behind, is because I don'r know how to un-bind with name-cheap..